Home > Blog >

 Quote‑based SaaS with implementation fees

 Autonomous mobile robots are self‑navigating warehouse robots that move totes, pallets, or carts through warehouse aisles without fixed tracks.
 Using advanced sensors, computer vision, and artificial intelligence, they build maps of the facility and adapt their own routes around obstacles and human workers.
+As ecommerce automation continues to mature, AMRs have become one of the most widely deployed robotic technologies in high-volume fulfillment centers.

 Key features